adibifard/F4SPC/README.md

 ## F4 Structural Parameter Calculator (F4SPC)
 **version 1.00**

-The Python code `f4spc.py` calculates the F4 structural order parameter between the water molecules using the .gro trajectory file as its input.
-The code can be applied over both three-point and four-point water models.
-The user provides the input `.gro` file and the type of the water model; then, the output [time,F4] data are written into a comma-separated `.csv` file.
-In its default settings, the code grabs the time data form the input `.gro` file.
-However, if the input file lacks the simulation time data, the code is still able to roughly reconstrtuct the time data if the user provides the following data to the code:
+The Python code `f4spc.py` calculates the F4 structural order parameter between the water molecules giving the `.gro` trajectory file as its input.
+In its current version, the code can run with both three-site and four-site water models.
+The user provides the input `.gro` file and the type of the water model.
+Subsequently, the output (time,F4) data are written into a comma-separated `.csv` file.
+In its default settings, the code also elicits the time data form the input `.gro` file.
+However, if the input file lacks the information regarding the simulation time, the code might still be able to approximate the time series given the following parameters:

 - Simulation time-step [femtoseconds (fs)]
 - Dumping frequency